perforce/helix-authentication-service/README.md

 Just as with any other SAML IdP, the auth service must know a little bit about the service provider that will be connecting to it.
-This is defined in the `IDP_CONFIG_FILE` configuration file described above.
+This is defined in the `IDP_CONFIG_FILE` configuration file described in the documentation.
 In this example, the key would be `urn:example:sp` and its value would be `http://192.168.1.106/login` (Swarm wants the extra `/login` on the URL).
+The service can support multiple Swarm installations, just add more entries to the `IDP_CONFIG_FILE` configuration as needed (and restart the service).

 The IdP settings come from the auth service: the entity identifier is hard-coded to `urn:auth-service:idp`, the SSO URL is `/saml/login` and relative to the host